-B. PY 2013 Changes in Appendix 501d.
-Provided below is a description of changes to the CTT Report Card for PY 2013.
+B. PY 2014 Changes in Appendix 501d.
+Provided below is a description of changes to the CTT Report Card for PY 2014.

-PY 2012 proved to be an unusually challenging year for the Job Corps program.
-Financial constraints imposed a number of cost-saving measures including several periods of suspension of new enrollments.
-Nonetheless, the OMS Workgroup focused on developing realistic goals and weights for the CTT Report Card.
+Both PY 2012 and PY 2013 proved to be unusually challenging years for the Job Corps program.
+The suspension of new enrollments, as well as reducing onboard strength and career technical training slots on centers had an impact on staffing, contract management and program support.
+With this in mind, the PY 2014 OMS Workgroup continued to focus on developing appropriate goals and weights for the CTT Report Card.